kumuluz/kumuluzee-samples/jul/README.md

 ## Usage

-The example uses maven to build and run the microservices.
+The example uses maven to build and run the microservice.

 1. Build the sample using maven:

     ```bash
-    $ cd kumuluzee-logs-simple
+    $ cd jul
     $ mvn clean package
     ```